mbest1813/documentation/v2/editions/enterprise/destinations/blueshift.md

 ## Why send data to Blueshift using MetaRouter?

-This integration can be very complicated to implement without MetaRouter; the base code for each customer is unique and must be obtained from the Blueshift UI.
+The base code for each customer is unique and must be obtained from the Blueshift UI.
 If you want to track custom events, you'll need to familiarize yourself with the Blueshift API to both locate the correct base and event tracking code as well as install it correctly into your own site.
 It typically needs to be added by a webmaster or developer to prevent errors.

 Using MetaRouter, you can send page views and event data directly to Blueshift without needing to manually install any extra JavaScript on your website.
-Just enable the Blueshift destination in your MetaRouter UI, and we'll automatically take care of mapping a standard set of events to recognized Blueshift events.
+Just enable the Blueshift destination in your MetaRouter UI, and we'll automatically take care of mapping a standard set of events to standard Blueshift events.
 MetaRouter also allows you to define and map your own events to supported Blueshift events without any custom code.
 All of this data is immediately available for analysis in your Blueshift dashboard.

 Integrating Blueshift with MetaRouter cuts out any need for additional implementation resources, saving your development team valuable time.